 Baking soda is great for neutralizing odors and absorbing moisture in fabrics.
 If you prefer a stronger scent, add several drops of your favorite essential oil to the baking soda before sprinkling onto the fabric.

-Lastly, if you have pets that spend time on your furniture, use an enzyme-based cleaner designed specifically for pet messes such as urine or drool stains; these products break down organic matter like protein-based residue and eliminate odors from deep within fibers of materials like padding fabric.
+Lastly, if you have pets that spend time on your furniture, use an clean enzyme-based cleaner designed specifically for pet messes such as urine or drool stains; these products break down organic matter like protein-based residue and eliminate odors from deep within fibers of materials like padding fabric.

 Make sure to test any product in an inconspicuous spot first so you don’t damage the material or cause discoloration.